MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 > **Example of lesion analysis**
 If the 1st node is lesioned (left), then the normal behaviour (plain bars) is completly abolished (hatched bars).
 If the 2nd node is lesioned (right), we observe an increase in the response rate when the modulatory input is on, showing the loss of the feedback process.

 ## Susceptibility analysis

-One may also want to ask which node and/or connection is critical fir funelling the impact of each input onto each behavioural output.
+One may also want to ask which node and/or link is critical for funelling the impact of each input onto each behavioural output.
 This can be done using so-called "susceptibility analyses".

+Critical here is the fact that measuring the behavioural distortion induced by removing a node or a link is not sufficient for measuring how important is that node or link.
+This is becaus eone has to account for potential **functional redundancy** in the system.
+In brief, if a given input can bypass this node or link to impact behavioural responses, then the corresponding input-output relationship is weakly susceptible to this node or link.
+We can measure this by measuring the additional additional distortion induced by switching off the input, having already removed the node/link.
+The amount of additional distortion directly measures functional redundancy.
+This is because if switching off the input induces additional distoritions, then this means that it did not have to flow through the corresponding node/link...
+The logic of such analysis is summarized below:

+!({{ site.baseurl }}/images/wiki/bdcm_susceptibility.jpg){:width="85%"}

+> Amount of explained variance in observed behavioural responses (top row) as a function of artificial esions performed on the network (bottom row).
+Left: un-lesioned network.
+Lesioning the link from node 2 to node 3 induces a loss of explained variance (red).
+Further switching off input $$u_1$$ induces an additional loss of explained variance (violet).
+This is because input $$u_1$$ can bypass the missing link to impact the behavioural response $$o$$ (by flowing directly through node 3).
+In contrast, switching off input $$u_2$$ (green) doesn ot induced any additional loss of explained variance.
+This is because input $$u_2$$ has no other route to pass through.
+In conclusion, the link from node 2 to node 3 is critical for funneling the impact of input $$u_2$$ onto behavioural response.

-In VBA, this can be performed as follows:
+In VBA, this can be performed automatically as follows:

 ```matlab
 % posterior and out come from @VBA_NLStateSpaceModel